hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 ### How to pack and store it?
 I have one dedicated dry bag where I stuff my down jacket and my sleeping bag in.
 Down products need much less space than synthetic products and the best way to get as much space as possible is to compress down in a compression bag.

+---

+I hope this blog post was helpful to find the best down jacket for your next outdoor adventure.